Chapter 8. Entities and Stuff in Economics

 In addition to structural relationships, necessary for each type of thing, there are also relationships that occur in time as we function, notably the subject-object relationship.
 We need to understand this to fully understand economic activity: who does what with what.

-In common usage, the English word "subject" seems to have two almost significations: as active agent and as subject to authority or law.
+In common usage, the English word "subject" seems to signify two things: active agent, and subject to authority or law.
 From the perspective of the Nature-freedom ground-motive, these seem almost opposite: active agent as free; subject to laws as unfree.
 Dooyeweerd, who rejected that ground-motive, brings them together: to be agent, in any meaningful sense, is to be subject to aspectual laws that make agency possible.
 For example, the activity of writing is made possible by subjection to the laws of the lingual aspect.

 An animal can be subject in all aspects up to and including (at least) the psychical, a plant to the biotic and a a rock etc. up to the physical.
 Humans can be subject in all aspects, including those we share with animals, plants and rocks.
 Our very temporal existence and activity is constituted responding to aspectual laws; this is why Geertsema [2021] calls humanity Homo Respondens.
 All subjects bear responsibility in the aspects in which they act as subject: human beings in all aspects.